Postgraduate research opportunities Sideband Suppression on High Power Microwave Antenna

 Funding details

-This is a MoD/EPSRC Energy Transfer Technology Skills and Training Hub project.
+This is an EPSRC Energy Transfer Technology Skills and Training Hub project.
+The S&T Hub takes the form of a Doctoral Training Centre.
 The duration of the PhD is 4 years.
-Funding will cover tuition fees and a stipend set at the UKRI rate (£18,622 in 2023/2024), and funds will be available for conference attendance and training, for students to travel to industrial partners and to do longer placements with the industrial partner.
+Funding will cover tuition fees and a stipend set at the UKRI rate and funds will be available for conference attendance and training, for students to travel to industrial partners and to do longer placements with the industrial partner.
 The funding is for home students and applicants must be UK Nationals.

 Back to opportunity